 For the Topping:

-- A spoonful or two of coconut yogurt mixed with a little water to thin
+- A spoonful or two of coconut yogurt mixed with a bit of water to thin

 - Olive oil